johannschopplich/toon/README.md

 ## Notes and Limitations

-- Format familiarity matters as much as token count.
-TOON's tabular format requires arrays of objects with identical keys and primitive values only – when this doesn't hold (due to mixed types, non-uniform objects, or nested structures), TOON switches to list format where JSON can be cheaper at scale.
+- Format familiarity and structure matter as much as token count.
+TOON's tabular format requires arrays of objects with identical keys and primitive values only.
+When this doesn't hold (due to mixed types, non-uniform objects, or nested structures), TOON switches to list format where JSON can be more efficient at scale.
-  - **TOON** is best for uniform complex (but not deeply nested) objects, especially large arrays of such objects.
+  - **TOON excels at:** Uniform arrays of objects (same fields, primitive values), especially large datasets with consistent structure.
-  - **JSON** is best for non-uniform data and deeply nested structures.
+  - **JSON is better for:** Non-uniform data, deeply nested structures, and objects with varying field sets.
 - **Token counts vary by tokenizer and model.** Benchmarks use a GPT-style tokenizer (cl100k/o200k); actual savings will differ with other models (e.g., [SentencePiece](https://github.com/google/sentencepiece)).
 - **TOON is designed for LLM input** where human readability and token efficiency matter.
 It's **not** a drop-in replacement for JSON in APIs or storage.